Accelerating operator Sinkhorn iteration with overrelaxation: Operator Sinkhorn iteration

 The solutions of the operator scaling problem are the stationary points of $f$.
 Note that since $f$ is constant on the nonconvex orbits $(\mu X, \mu^{-1} Y)$, it cannot be jointly-convex in $(X,Y)$ with respect to the Euclidean geometry.
 However, one can show that $f$ is a \emph{geodesically convex} function~(see appendix~\ref{sec:g-convex-f}), with geodesics defined block-wise as in Section~\ref{sec: overrelaxation Hilbert metric}.
 This implies that in operator scaling we are indeed looking for a \emph{global} minimum $(X_*,Y_*)$ of the function $f$.

-Under the additional assumption that the linear map $\Phi$ is positivity improving we have already seen in Theorem~\ref{thm: global convergence fpi} that $(X_*,Y_*)$ is unique up to its orbit.
-Indeed, in this case we can show that the Hessian of $f$ at $(X_*,Y_*)$ has only a one-dimensional null space caused by the orbit invariance.
+Under the additional assumption that the linear map $\Phi$ is positivity improving we have already seen in Theorem~\ref{thm: global convergence fpi} that a stationary point $(X_*,Y_*)$ is unique up to its one-dimensional orbit.
+Indeed, in this case we can show that the Hessian of $f$ at $(X_*,Y_*)$ has only a one-dimensional null space tangential to the orbit (Morse--Bott property).
 This property will be needed in the local convergence analysis in Section~\ref{sec: local convergence}.

 \begin{lemma} Assume that the CP map $\Phi$ is positivity improving, and let $(X_*,Y_*)$ be a fixed-point of the map $\bS$ in~\eqref{eq: fixed-point map}.
 Then the Hessian $\nabla^2 f(X_*,Y_*)$ is positive semidefinite with a one-dimensional null space spanned by $(X_*,-Y_*)$.
 In other words, the null space of $\nabla^2 f(X_*,Y_*)$ equals the tangent space to the orbit $(\mu X_*,\mu^{-1} Y_*)$ at $\mu = 1$. \end{lemma}